Tacnode

 Message flow diagram showing enterprise integration patterns including routing, filtering, enrichment, and pub-sub distribution to AI agents and ML models

-The patterns for solving these problems were codified over twenty years ago.
+The architectural patterns for solving these problems were codified over twenty years ago.
 In 2003, Gregor Hohpe and Bobby Woolf published Enterprise Integration Patterns, cataloging 65 patterns for connecting disparate systems through messaging.
 The book became the standard reference for integration architecture — and its patterns are more relevant now than ever.

 What Are Enterprise Integration Patterns?

-Hohpe and Woolf identified four fundamental integration styles, each representing a different approach to connecting systems:
+Hohpe and Woolf identified four fundamental integration styles, each representing a different approach to connecting two systems or more:

 File Transfer — systems exchange data by writing and reading files.
 One system produces a file (CSV, JSON, XML), another system picks it up.
 Simple but slow, with no real-time capability and significant freshness problems.
 Still common in legacy batch ETL pipelines.